Are you accepting new patients?

 Any overpayment on your account will be refunded within 30 days of receipt of payment.

 We would be happy to sign that for you.
 Forms can be dropped off at any one of our offices with a completed request form that any one of our receptionists would be glad to provide for you.
 Please allow 5-7 business days for completion.
 A medical release form needs to be completed for all medical records.
 This can be obtained from our Forms page.
 There may be a charge for medical records.
+Click the charges link for a complete list.
 Our complete Records Request Policy can be viewed here.

 Yes, a visit with one of our pediatric providers is the first step in starting a partnership and assist in answering common questions parents might have.